Horror with camera angles

 Calm melodies gradually build up to frantic and loud sound compositions.
 While others are simply cold and unforgiving industrial sounds, with small pleasant melodies shining through here and there.
 A remarkable soundtrack that ended up on my Spotify list!

-I’ve spoken of the Resident Evil and Silent Hill inspiration, but there’s a key difference in The Medium from those titles within its combat.
+I’ve spoken of the Resident Evil and Silent Hill inspiration, but there’s a key difference here from those titles within the combat.
 That is, it has none.
-It’s not a gunplay or action horror in any way.
-Marianne is vulnerable and has no weapon to defend herself, much like we’ve seen in great horror experiences like Alien Isolation and Resident Evil 7.
-Clearly proving that the most vulnerable and scary moments in horror are when you're unarmed.
+It’s not a shooter or action horror in any way, Marianne is vulnerable and has no weapon to defend herself.
+Much like we’ve seen in great horror experiences like Alien Isolation, review here, or segments of Resident Evil 7, review here.
+Clearly proving that the most scary moments in horror are when you're unarmed.

-Although you’re chased by a horrendous enemy, with nothing else to do than to hide and escape, even holding Marianne’s breath to keep hidden, it's mostly a more calm experience.
+Although you’re chased by a horrendous enemy with nothing else to do than to hide and escape, even holding Marianne’s breath to keep hidden, it's mostly a more calm experience.
 Focusing on a general atmosphere of loneliness and eeriness.
-Sure, it has some jump scares, but it’s more about building an overall uncomfortable sensation.
+Sure, it has some jump scares, but it’s mostly about building an overall uncomfortable sensation.

 There’s a lot of variation, with playable stories telling the story of another main character along the way too.
-It’s lifespan, clocking in at around 10-12 hours, seems suiting, considering the simplicity of gameplay depth.
-For the controls, I would've preferred a higher pace, it feels a little slow, with stiff animations.
+It’s lifespan, clocking in at around 10-12 hours, seems suited considering the simplicity of gameplay depth.
+For the controls, I would've preferred a higher pace, it feels a little slow with stiff animations.

-Overall, this has been a pleasurable trip to an old-school horror approach.
-While it has this a smaller budget vibe to it, the team has gone to great lengths with really interesting locations, pretty visuals utilising ray tracing for added lighting and reflections.
-I found it looked how I’d want a modern Silent Hill to be visually and greatly appreciated the art style too.
-The dreamy locations are great.
+Overall, this has been a pleasurable trip to an old-school, horror approach.
+While it has a smaller budget vibe, the team has gone to great lengths with interesting locations, pretty visuals than even utilise ray tracing for reflections.
+It looks how I’d want a modern Silent Hill to be visually and I greatly appreciated the art style too.
+The dreamy locations for one, are great.

-If you like horror games, and especially if you're a gamer from the 90s era of this genre, you'll find this title a satisfying experience.
-It just needs a bigger budget and some more polish to hit the high notes of being true classic.
+If you like horror titles, and especially if you're a gamer from the 90s era of this genre, you'll find this title a satisfying experience.
+It just needs a bigger budget and some more polish to hit the high notes of being a bigger classic.
+With a lower price entry, it's a great experience to play through!